MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/crashes/android.md

 ### 2.1 Did the app crash in last session?

-At any time after starting the SDK, you can check if the app crashed in the previous session:
+At any time after starting the SDK, you can check if the app crashed in the previous launch:

 ```java
 Crashes.hasCrashedInLastSession();